oslokommune/okdata-data-uploader/README.md

 # Data uploader

-Returns a presigned URL and form fields that can be used to POST a file to S3.
+REST API for creating presigned URLs and form fields that can be used to POST a file to S3.

 ## Setup